About

 Data Sources

-The data available on the Cancer Statistics Center are from a variety of sources:
+The data available on the Cancer Statistics Center are from a variety of sources and include:

 • American Cancer Society (Publications noted above)